Insulin Resistance Combi Analysis

 1. HS-CRP

-2. Antibodies oxidized LDL cholesterol
+2. Antibodies to oxidized LDL cholesterol

-3. Glucose (Fasting)
+3. Glucose (fasting)

 4. Insulin

-5. C-Peptide
+5. C-peptide

-6. Homocysteïne
+6. Homocysteine

 Why?

-2. Antibodies against oxidized LDL cholesterol are an important indicator of cardiovascular disease (a common manifestation of Insulin Resistance).
+2. Antibodies against oxidized LDL cholesterol are an important indicator of cardiovascular disease (a common manifestation of insulin resistance).

 Please note: